Covid-19 has been a wake-up call for OEMs to enhance their resiliency against unanticipated threats and disruptions.

 While the pandemic is an extreme example, there are various ways of dealing with unforeseen crises or fluctuations that will help your business remain stable — or even grow — during times of change or uncertainty.

-Currently, many of the executives we surveyed are taking measures to reduce costs, whether internally or for their customers, ensuring their customer structures are balanced, and looking for opportunities to change business models.
+Currently, many of the executives relayr surveyed are taking measures to reduce costs, whether internally or for their customers, ensuring their customer structures are balanced, and looking for opportunities to change business models.

 The latter is what we'll focus on today: changing business models.
 More specifically, on subscription models or equipment-as-a-service (EaaS).

 In the simplest of terms, EaaS allows you to offer machinery on a pay-per-use basis.
 It’s taking a business model pioneered by software companies and applying it to heavy-duty industrial machinery.
 In doing so, your finances become stable and predictable, and your operations become more efficient.

 In the OEM space, equipment is often costly, yet the price only represents a fraction of the total cost of ownership.
 The bulk of the cost then comes from support, repairs, maintenance, and value-added services.
 In fact, more than 75% of the cost of machinery comes from the cost of operations and maintenance of the asset.

 From an OEM perspective, that means you're not participating in the most significant percentage of ownership cost.
 This is especially true if you haven't invested in advanced technology, like the industrial internet of things (IIoT), artificial intelligence (AI), and predictive analytics, which give you the ability to connect machines and remotely diagnose issues.

 On the flip side, your customers are paying a lot of money upfront.
 And they're only likely to reach back out to you if something fails or there's downtime—which is not a scenario conducive to relationship building.

 Instead, EaaS bridges that gap.
 The sum of the whole is better for everyone, making EaaS a win/win business model for OEMs and customers alike.